 The job market for computer science professionals is full of opportunities.
 Our graduates find employment in ICT R&D, IT management and IT consulting.
 They work in settings ranging from small companies to leading multinationals.
 Many start their own businesses.
 Others work for government agencies or pursue a PhD.

-Take a look at what career opportunities the specializations can offer you.
+Take a look at what career opportunities the specialisations can offer you.

-This specialization will offer you employment opportunities in research, development and operations in any organization that uses information and technology-enabled business processes, while also using the analysis of data underlying those processes to improve its organizational performance.
-Organizations like this exist in all sectors, particularly in finance, insurance, healthcare, manufacturing, construction, transportation, logistics, and public administration.
+This specialisation will offer you employment opportunities in research, development and operations in any organisation that uses information and technology-enabled business processes, while also using the analysis of data underlying those processes to improve its organisational performance.
+Organisations like this exist in all sectors, particularly in finance, insurance, healthcare, manufacturing, construction, transportation, logistics, and public administration.

-Examples of future jobs as a graduate of the Data Science & Technology specialization:
+Examples of future jobs as a graduate of the Data Science & Technology specialisation:

 - Jobs related to Data Mining or Machine Learning

 As a cyber security graduate, you will not have any problems finding a job.
-You can work for a variety of organizations, including the police, ministries, the IT security industry, auditors, research organizations and universities, both in the Netherlands and abroad.
+You can work for a variety of organisations, including the police, ministries, the IT security industry, auditors, research organisations and universities, both in the Netherlands and abroad.

 Examples of jobs include: